axibase/atsd/administration/migration/container.md

 ## Install Java 8

 [Install Oracle JDK 8](install-java-8.md#oracle-jdk) on the ATSD server as described.
-You need to be logged in as root to perform this installation.
+You need to be logged in as root to upgrade Java.

 Exit from the root session and re-login into the container as the 'axibase' user.